webpack/webpack.js.org/src/content/plugins/define-plugin.md

 })
 ```

-The first argument to `runtimeValue` is a `function` that returns the value to be assigned and the second argument is array of `fileDependencies` (what files to be watched for).
+The first argument to `runtimeValue` is a `function` that returns the value to be assigned and the second argument is an array of `fileDependencies` (what files to be watch for).

 In the previous example, the value of `BUILD_AT` would be the time at which the fileDep was last updated.
 If the the file was updated at `1597778473060` then `BUILD_AT` would have `1597778473060` as its value.